yashrajd/bcap/README.md

 Advantages:

-- Flexibility: Can handle multiple upgrades simultaneously
+- Flexibility: Can handle multiple upgrades simultaneously.
 - Miner coordination: Allows Miners to signal readiness.
 - Grace period: Provides time for the network to prepare after the signaling threshold is met.
 - Speed: Allows for faster deployments, a principled approach to a flag day would require the flag day to be set much longer in the future to minimize disruption.